 ‘Grace has eloquently gathered the global anxiety of a generation of young, determined change makers.
 Armed with science, their intention is a noble one: to make global governments and corporations act now.’

 ‘What really comes through in this book is the urgency.
-This is not an issue for tomorrow it is now.
+This is not an issue for tomorrow it is for now.
 Right now.
-And Grace, at only fifteen, is one of the many young people who are really scared about their future, our future – and the future for the planet.
+And Grace, at only sixteen, is one of the many young people who are really scared about their future, our future and the future for the planet.
 We must not go on ignoring them.’